-Under normal circumstances, it is not possible to challenge the validity of a will while the testator is alive.
+You cannot challenge a Will under normal circumstances, including while the testator is alive.
 The simple reason is that a testator, during their lifetime, has the ability to amend, revoke or destroy their will, as they see fit.
-A will speaks from the date of death: therefore any formal challenge will occur after the testator’s death.
+A Will speaks from the date of death, therefore any formal challenge will occur after the testator’s death.
+However, there a certain exceptions.

 Exception: Statutory Wills